Marilyn vos Savant - the world's highest IQ

 I decided to write about her not so much because of the result of her high IQ score, but because of her personality and the fact that - like me - she is crazy about ballroom dancing 😉

 When Marilyn was a child, she underwent several IQ tests.
 At the age of seven, she scored 127 points.
 However, three years after the measurement showed as many as 167 points.
 And the highest result measured in childhood (!) was 228 points.
-This is more than double the average adult intelligence quotient defined as 104 points.
+It is twice more than the average adult intelligence quotient, defined as 104 points.

 On this occasion, it is worth mentioning that about 50% of the human population has an IQ value range of 84 - 116 points, defined as the mean range.
 Only 13% of the population is between 117 and 147, and 1.5% of the world's population above 147 are geniuses.